-These Skinny Oven Fries are a deliciously healthy make over of an all-time favorite side dish: french fries!
-Bonus that they are ready in 40 minutes, have only 4 ingredients (including S&P!) and are vegan!
+These Skinny Oven Fries are a deliciously healthy makeover of an all-time favorite side dish — french fries!
+Bonus: they are ready in 40 minutes, have only 3 ingredients and are vegan!

 I originally shared this recipe on April 5, 2011.
 I have updated the images and some of the text today.

 Potatoes, oil and salt.
 That’s all you need to get yummy and crispy homemade French fries.
 You don’t have to have a Fry Daddy or submerge the potatoes in a lot of oil either.
 Surprisingly, the technique for perfect, golden brown oven fries is really easy and you only need a little oil (less than a teaspoon per serving!).

 There are two main types of potatoes, waxy and floury.